 Maybe not.
 There were five people in the coach.

-Half an hour later, a lady boarded the train with her bedding equipment.
+Half an hour later, a lady boarded the train with bedding.
 She spread it out on a wooden seat, lay down and slept for the rest of the journey.
 My friend and I couldn’t stop laughing.

 That night, we were asked whether the train was crowded, and we laughed again, talking about what we expected and what we got.